jasmienjas/Grey-Matter/README.md

 ## License

 This project is for educational and research purposes.
-Please see `LICENSE` (if present) for more details.

 ---